persteenolsen/fastapi-auth-demo/README.md

 - The Database functionality is placed in files inside the directory db

+- The User Routes are placed in files inside the directory routes/user.py

-- The Routes are placed in files inside the directory routes
+- The simple Routes are placed in files inside the directory routes/simple.py

 - The Models are placed in files inside the directory models